TirtharajBarma/Real-Time-Chat/README.md

-Sure, here's a basic README.md for your chat server project:

----

 # Real-Time Chat Website

 This project is a real-time chat website where users can communicate with each other instantly.
 It utilizes web sockets for real-time communication between clients and the server.